mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I have no trouble reading pages of HTML, but whoever wrote the legislation was straight up making up words.
 Eventually, I was able to divine the following wisdoms from the Times New Roman tea leaves:

 * Defamation is where you get in trouble for publishing something that makes someone look bad.
-  * But, it's not defamation if you prove it's _true_
+  * But, it's not defamation if you can prove it's _true_
 * Having Tony Abbott's passport number isn't a crime
   * But using it to commit identity fraud would be
 * There are laws about what it's okay to do on a computer